 Mount Hoopes is located due south of Tyler Peak.
 Although it is one of the most impressive of the southern Lemhi Range peaks, Mount Hoopes is seldom climbed.
-In December of 2015 Larry Prescott and Jeremy Smith made a bold traverse of the peak utilizing a vehicle approach up the North Fork Road and then a snowshoe approach via Camp Creek.
-Their 2015 ascent was the first know winter ascent in 2015.
-They climbed the peak from Camp Creek on the west side of the Lemhi crest and then joined Rick Baugher’s route (set out in the book) by climbing the peak’s south ridge to the summit.
+In December of 2015, Larry Prescott and Jeremy Smith made a bold traverse of the peak using a vehicle approach up the North Fork Road and then a snowshoe approach via Camp Creek.
+Their 2015 ascent was the first known winter ascent.
+They climbed the peak from Camp Creek on the west side of the Lemhi crest and then joined Rick Baugher’s route (set out in the book) by climbing the peak’s South Ridge to the summit.
 Rick and Larry’s trip reports are linked below.
+USGS Tyler Peak

 West Gully/West Ridge and North Ridge Routes by Livingston Douglas

 Date of Climb: June 24, 2019

 West Gully/West Ridge, Class 2

 North Creek Road is located 12.6 miles N of Howe on the [paved] Little Lost River Highway.
 Turn R/E onto [signed] North Creek Road.
 Drive 5.5 miles on North Creek Road to an unsigned dirt road on the R/S side of the road.
 Park here (6,495 feet).
 The road ends at a private ranch 0.1 farther up.
 The small, unmarked parking area is on BLM land and is at the junction of two ATV trails next to North Creek.
 Neither trail is signed.